catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

 ``Session`` at all.
-The only user-facing steps were to create mappers, create new objects, modify existing objects loaded through queries (where the queries themselves were invoked directly from each ``Mapper`` object), and then persist all changes via the ``objectstore.commit()`` command, which was more or less the entire session API.
+The only user-facing steps were to create mappers, create new objects, modify existing objects loaded through queries (where the queries themselves were invoked directly from each ``Mapper`` object), and then persist all changes via the ``objectstore.commit()`` command.
 The pool of objects for a set of operations was unconditionally module-global and unconditionally thread-local.

 The ``objectstore.commit()`` model was an immediate hit with the first group